AugustoLara/Grants-Program/applications/afloat.md

 An earlier implementation of this used a fungible token to represent the parts of the tax credit, but we've found that fractional NFTs fit the mental model a bit better and more ergonomically in existing tools.
 A user is buying a "thing", see that thing in their wallet, where they may hold 7 of them.
 Holding various quantities of 7 different fungible tokens seemed to increase the complexity more than necessary.
 This is a design element we frequently brainstorm on though.
 In a future release, it may be useful to have fruniques support both use cases.

-This proposal covers the migration or creation of the following workflows:
+This proposal covers the migration or creation of the following:

 1. User onboarding (set and verify identity with gatekeeper parameters) and slides.
 2. Sign and Loginw with email.